-1. Jesus sees her as she places her offering in the Temple Treasury
+1. Jesus sees her put an offering in the Temple Treasury

-2. He points her out to his disciples as a model of true generosity
+2. He points her out as a model of true generosity

 Who was the widow?

-Immediately before this story begins, we are given a hint as to why it appears in the gospels at all.
-After all, the woman in the story is a nobody, penniless and alone in a society that values wealth and family connections.
-Why is she even mentioned?
+The woman in the story is a nobody, penniless and alone in a society that values wealth and family connections.

 Ancient, low value coin – the widow’s mite